 - Day 20–60: Accounts continue to load until your full package is delivered.
 You build your weekly routine.

-What a Pool Route Is NOT
+What a Pool Route Is Not

 Related Reading from Superior Pool Routes